mathml-refresh/discussion-papers/docs/semantics-mini.md

 the translation would simply be "frobulator".

-Given that notations can use literals, paths and ids to specify the semantics of the operator and arguments, there are several ways that a given expression could be annotated.
+Given that notations can use literals, paths and ids to specify the intents of the operator and arguments, there are several ways that a given expression could be annotated.
 The transpose could be
 ```